Bathing Water Designation

 Without the statutory “Driver” of Bathing Water Designation, the improvements would have been likely to take much longer…. probably decades.

-It’s going to take a while, but now we have got Bathing Water Designation, a cleaner Cam is within our grasp.
+It’s going to take a while, but now we have got Bathing Water Designation, a cleaner Cam is on the way.

 Further Resources